 Reposting as a tribute to my baby who left us for heaven today.

 Research shows that when people embark on weight-loss programs with supportive friends, they do better.
-So what if that “Supportive Friend” turns out to be a four legged furry friend called dog!
-And here I testify this that dogs can be better walking partners than your best friends or even family.
+So what if that “Supportive Friend” turns out to be a four-legged furry friend called a dog!
+And here I testify that dogs can be better walking partners than your best friends or even family.
 My pet had been assisting me mainly on two fronts: